Dustin Johnson resigns his PGA Tour membership to play in Saudi league

-ST ALBANS, UK — ST. ALBANS, England (AP) — Two-time major winner Dustin Johnson has resigned his PGA Tour membership to participate in the new golf series backed by Saudi Arabia’s sovereign wealth fund.
+ST ALBANS, UK — Two-time major winner Dustin Johnson has resigned his PGA Tour membership to participate in the new golf series backed by Saudi Arabia’s sovereign wealth fund.

 The first LIV Golf Invitational, which offers $25 million in prize money, is taking place outside London from Thursday.